passiv/snaptrade-sdks/sdks/java/docs/ReferenceDataApi.md

 # **getCurrencyExchangeRatePair**
 > ExchangeRatePairs getCurrencyExchangeRatePair(currencyPair).execute();

-Return the exchange rate of a currency pair
+Get exchange rate of a currency pair

+Returns an Exchange Rate Pair object for the specified Currency Pair.

 ### Example
 ```java